Blog

 IVIG products contain large amounts of fluid, and depending on the prescribed dose and the patient’s weight, a significant volume of IVIG solution may be administered into the bloodstream.
 The higher the dose, the larger the volume of fluid that is delivered into the patient’s bloodstream.

-For patients with heart and kidney problems, larger doses become a concern because this extra fluid volume causes fluid overload due to their organs not working properly.
+For patients with heart and kidney problems, IVIG administered in larger doses does cause fluid retention because the extra fluid volume leads to fluid overload due to their organs not working properly.
 This disturbs the fluid balance in their body, leading to fluid accumulation in the body’s tissues.

 Osmotic Load and Protein Content